The Real Difference Between Apple Cider Vinegar and White Vinegar

 Apple Cider Vinegar

 As mentioned before, apple cider vinegar is brown and often murky.
 It contains 5% to 6% acetic acid and 95% to 94% water.
 It is made by crushing apples, extracting the liquid, and then going through a two-step fermentation process.
 It can be used as a dressing, marinade, and for vinaigrettes, you can also add some to your diet to help with a variety of conditions such as weight loss, heart health, and dandruff.
 Apple cider vinegar has more nutritional value because of the added bonus of fruit in it.
-These are the different ways that ACV can benefit your health.
+These are the different ways that ACV can benefit your health (make sure you’re aware of the side effects of having too much, too).
 If you want to try these out for yourself, make sure to choose organic, raw options, like this one.
+Here are the benefits of ACV baths.

 The main takeaway is that you’ll want to use apple cider vinegar in the kitchen and white vinegar for cleaning around the house.
 It’s also important to remember that both substances are very acidic and should be used in moderation and always diluted with water.
 Now check out these other household uses for white vinegar you never knew about.